tonyjurg/N1904addons/docs/features/morph_entr.md

 ## Feature description

 Entropy of a morph(-tag of a word) as predictor of its parent phrase function.
+Summary feature for grouped analysis #{num} providing the number of analytic blocks it summarizes.
 In our syntactic annotated Text-Fabric dataset, we define entropy as a measure of the uncertainty or variability of how an element (such as a surface level word, its morph, or its lemma) predicts or aligns with the syntactic functions (like Subject, Object, etc.) of the phrase it belongs to.

 ## Feature values